mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/blue/index.md

    Autoconfiguration Enabled . . . . : Yes
 ```

+There's an Ethernet interface, an ISATAP interface and a Teredo tunneling
+pseudo-interface.

 ## Flags

 If we check `haris`'s Desktop folder, we find the user flag.